olvap80/InstantRTOS/README.md

 for small embedded platforms.

-In contrast the simplest [Coroutine in InstantRTOS](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) requires only sizeof(short) for holding own state and no dynamic memory allocation.
+In contrast the simplest [Coroutine in InstantRTOS](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) requires only sizeof(short) for holding its own state and no dynamic memory allocation.

-InstantRTOS implements low-memory, fast-switching statckless coroutines to do cooperative multitasking efficienly on any platform.
+InstantRTOS implements low-memory, fast-switching stackless coroutines to do cooperative multitasking efficiently on any platform.
 Coroutines are nice structural replacement for finite state machines (FSMs), since natural flow control statements are used instead of the mess of state/event transitions.

 ## What about preemption of tasks?
-Multiple "threads of execution" is the feature leading us to mutexes and semaphores, CAS and memory barriers... this compicates programming a lot (and hurts CPU parformance!).
+Multiple "threads of execution" that "run simultaneously and share resources" is the feature leading us to mutexes and semaphores, CAS and memory barriers, (and race conditions, deadlocks and priority inversion)... this complicates programming a lot (and hurts CPU performance!) despite the fact that RTOS do their best to help you dealing with all that stuff.
+Usually there are more "threads of execution" then there physical CPUs available!
 Context switches for preempting of some “thread” by “some other thread” on the same CPU are bad (more time to switch, misses in CPU cache, space needed for multiple stacks and storing CPU contexts).
-The exact way of doing CPU context switching is not portable between different platforms at all, each kind of CPU has own fancy way to do this!
+The exact way of doing CPU context switching between threads is not portable between different platforms at all, each kind of CPU has own fancy way to do this!

-So regarding preemption: "not yet, but some day in the future as an additional module suppotring some platforms" But is that preemption really always needed?
+So regarding preemption: "not yet, but some day in the future as an additional module supporting some platforms"...
+But is that preemption really needed for every case?

-Sometimes argument looks like "cool projects use preemption"... and that is why all those "Active Objects" and "run to completion" were invented: to overcome syncronization troubles caused by preemption on "cool projects"!
+Sometimes argument looks like "cool projects use preemption"... and that is why all those "Active Objects, communicating with each other by asynchronous message passing" and "run to completion" were invented: to overcome synchronization troubles caused by preemption on "cool projects"!

 But look: once "each Active Object handles one event at a time" and "runs to completion" this looks like... single threaded execution on single CPU!
 With single physical CPU (like AVR on Arduino) our "Active Object tasks" definitely do not run "in parallel" (they have to "switch" from one to another, either preemptively or cooperatively).
 Thus doing "true" preemption of multiple tasks with CPU context switching leads to...
-CPU time and memory space lost due to the complexity of CPU context swith!
+CPU time and memory space wasted!

-The only **real case** when task preemption is really needed is to let "the more important task to interrupt the less important task", and this leads us to next section about priorities.
+The only **real case** when task preemption is really needed is to let "the more important task to interrupt the less important task", and this leads us to the next section about priorities.

 ## Then what about task priorities?
-Priorities are needed to make "more critical tasks" able "to execute in time" regardless or what "less critical" is doing "right now"!
+Priorities are needed to make "more critical tasks" able "to execute in time" regardless of what "less critical task" is doing "right now"!
-Here "regardless of what they do" means even doing ```for(;;){}``` by "less critical task" shall be preempted if needed.
+Here "regardless of what they do" means even doing ```for(;;){}``` by "less critical task" shall be preempted when needed using CPU context switch.
-And "more critical" usually means "a shorter cycle duration results in a higher job priority" as suggested by <a href="https://en.wikipedia.org/wiki/Rate-monotonic_scheduling" target="_blank" nofollow>Rate-monotonic scheduling algorithm</a>.
+And "more critical" usually means "a shorter cycle duration results in a higher job priority" as suggested by the Rate-monotonic scheduling algorithm.

-Naturally in the real case there are shared resources, pending queues (with multiple items waiting in them), etc. and so Rate-monotonic scheduling
+Naturally in the real case there are shared resources, pending queues (with multiple items waiting in them), etc. and even those (beloved by "cool projects") "Active Objects" with their queues of pending messages are not "periodic tasks with unique periods" as it is required by Rate-monotonic scheduling!
- Priority inversion
+According to above the perfect mathematically proven Rate-monotonic scheduling theorem does not work for the real case!

-TBD on planning and multiple schedulers and on workarounds!
+TBD on cooperative multitasking, watchdogs, timeouts planning and multiple schedulers and on workarounds!

 ## Where is HAL?
 What about registers and peripherals?
 The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why: